Debt consolidation loans Australia

 Alternatives to debt consolidation

-If you're struggling with debt and need help you can speak to a counsellor from the National Debt Helpline for free on 1800 007 007.
+If you're struggling to get your debts sorted, you can speak to a counsellor from the National Debt Helpline for free on 1800 007 007.

 Your current lenders and card providers may have similar products with lower rates on offer.
-Refinancing a personal loan debt could save you money and be a suitable alternative to consolidating your debts.
+For instance, if you have a credit card where you're paying 22% interest, they might be able to transfer you to a lower rate card paying 12% interest.
+Refinancing a personal loan debt could save you money, too.

-This might seem like an attractive prospect because your home loan rate will be lower than the rates on other debts.
-But home loans last for decades.
-So while it might only add a little to your repayments each month, you could be stretching your debts out for years or decades.
+Your lender may let you refinance your home loan to consolidate other debts.
+Your home loan rate is generally quite a bit lower than the rates on other debts, but home loans last for decades.
+So while it might only add a little to your repayments each month, you could be stretching your debts out for years or decades (which will cost you a lot more in interest).

 Can I get a debt consolidation loan with bad credit?